 Months later, several Cheyenne hunters encountered American soldiers with cannons approaching their camp.
 As the Cheyenne attempted to make peace, the soldiers opened fire, killing several.
 Such was the beginning of American soldiers attacking peaceful Cheyenne without warning.
 Even women and children were not spared in the attacks.

 Concerned about the future of the Cheyenne (especially after hearing the stories of neighboring tribes), Cheyenne leaders instructed warriors not to make revenge attacks.
-Later, they would find out that American soldiers were under command to “kill Cheyenne whenever and wherever found.”
+Later, however, they would find out that American soldiers were under command to “kill Cheyenne whenever and wherever found.”
 This would mark the start of a war between the Cheyennes and Arapahos and the American soldiers to take control of the Colorado Territory, part of the larger American Indian Wars to take over the American West.

 When an American ally of the Cheyenne traveled to Denver to inform high ranking official Colonel Chivington that the Natives only wanted to live peaceably, the Colonel responded that peace was not an option.
 He wanted war and bloodshed.
 Several weeks later, the governor of Colorado Territory, John Evans, issued a circular to the Plains tribes that stated their members went to war with white people, despite the fact that it was the white soldiers who had always attacked first.
 The Governor declared that those who wished to remain friendly with the whites would be protected if they fled to their reservation established by the treaty signed in 1851.
-(It is important to note, the Cheyenne and Arapahos signed the treaty under the pretense that they would retain their land rights and freedom of movement).
+(It is important to note that the Cheyenne and Arapahos signed the treaty under the pretense that they would retain their land rights and freedom of movement).
 The Governor also led the Cheyenne and Arapahos to believe that they would be able to leave the reservation once the “hostile Indians” could be subdued.

 During the period where the Cheyenne and Arapahos were being reached with the Governor’s message, clashes between the Natives and the soldiers increased.
 The Natives were attacked again and again by American troops without any cause, so they began retaliatory raids.
 Several weeks later, the Governor of Colorado Territory issued a proclamation authorizing all citizens of Colorado to pursue, kill and destroy Natives wherever they may be found, referring to them as “enemies of the country.”
 Only those that had fled to the assigned reservation, the Governor asserted, could be spared.
 Upon hearing this, Black Kettle, one of the Cheyenne leaders, wrote a letter to a U.S. agent telling him yet again that his people wished only for peace.
 He also agreed that his people would come peacefully to the reservation.
 In response, the agent deceptively wrote to the Governor that they could not depend on the Natives to keep peace, and that “a little powder and lead is the best food for them.”

-Despite more attempts by the Cheyenne and Arapahos to make peace, U.S. officials could not be persuaded to abandon their pursuit of war and bloodshed.
+Despite more attempts by the Cheyenne and Arapahos to make peace, U.S. officials could not be persuaded to abandon their pursuit of war.
 The Governor of the Colorado Territory remarked that the Natives should be punished before giving them peace, despite knowing that the whites had instigated all the violence.
 In a telegraph to the Colonel, the Governor wrote, “I want no peace till the Indians suffer more.”
 He also stated that the Third Colorado Regiment had been raised explicitly to kill the Natives, and they must do so, regardless of the Cheyenne and Arapahos’ peaceful intentions and willingness to flee to the reservation.
 The Governor proceeded to go to great lengths to falsely paint the Natives as hostile villains.

-Once the Cheyenne and Arapahos arrived at the Sand Creek reservation they were assured that they would be protected from American soldiers, and were ordered to surrender their weapons.
+Once the Cheyenne and Arapahos arrived at the Sand Creek reservation they were assured that they would be protected from American soldiers and were ordered to surrender their weapons.
 As such, they agreed to stay at Sand Creek for the winter, rather than move to the south of Arkansas where they could also escape soldiers.
 U.S. officials deliberately made a point to make the Cheyenne and Arapahos feel safe at Sand Creek, lure them into a sense of security, and keep them camped where they were.
 At the same time, they were actively calling in reinforcements and the Colorado Calvary was on its way to carry out a mass murder.

 Thus was the beginning of the deliberately planned massacre on the peaceful reservation.
 On November 29, 1864, seven hundred soldiers marched into Sand Creek with a plan to slaughter the Cheyenne and Arapahos.
 Soldiers who opposed the slaughter were threatened with imprisonment and death.